Kamilcuk/L_builtin/README.md

 #### `L_builtin epoll create`

 ```
-L_builtin epoll create: usage: create FD_VAR
+L_builtin epoll create: usage: create [-C] FD_VAR

 Create an epoll instance (epoll_create1(2)) and store its file descriptor in
 the shell variable FD_VAR.
+The fd is close-on-exec by default; -C clears it so
-The fd is close-on-exec (EPOLL_CLOEXEC).
-The fd
+the fd is inherited by child processes.
+The fd becomes readable (POLLIN) when
-becomes readable (POLLIN) when any watched fd is ready, so it can be polled
-together with other fds (see poll/ppoll).
+any watched fd is ready, so it can be polled together with other fds (see
+poll/ppoll).

 Examples:
    L_builtin epoll create ep
+   L_builtin epoll create -C ep
 ```

 #### `L_builtin epoll add`